Arena Hash: Beginnings (1985–1987)

+The beginnings of the band took place in the Colegio María Reina Marianistas in the San Isidro District of Lima in 1983.
+Originally, the band was called Paranoia, and consisted of many members, playing covers of popular existing bands.
+Pedro Suárez-Vértiz, who was lead singer, thought the band was too big and wanted to compose his own music.
+He would ask the band if anyone would want to join him.
+Those who accepted were Álex Kornhuber, Arturo Pomar Jr. and his brother, Patricio Suárez-Vértiz.

-The beginnings of the band took place in the classrooms of the Colegio María Reina Marianistas in the San Isidro District of Lima in 1983.
-The origin of the band's name arises when Pedro Suárez-Vértiz wanted a compound name for the group and Álex Kornhuber asked that one of the words have to do with the beach and sea.
-They thought of Arena Blanca, Arena Azul, among other names; but for Suárez Vértiz it did not fit.
-Then, they thought of the word Hash that sounded like hashish.
-Pedro liked that game of double meaning, but he was uncomfortable with the fact that it is an English word, which means 'minced meat'.
+The origin of the band's name arises when wanted a compound name for the group and Álex Kornhuber asked that one of the words have to do with the beach and sea.
+They thought of Arena Blanca, Arena Azul, among other names; but for Suárez-Vértiz it did not fit.
+Then, they thought of the word Hash.
+Pedro liked it, but was uncomfortable with the fact that in English, it meant 'minced meat'.
 Then Pedro was in the classroom with Alex and they passed around papers with the different combinations.
-When he received the one from Arena Hash, he loved it and everyone agreed on the name.
-When Peter sent the first cassette tape to the radio station, Doble Nueve, he did not like the word Hash, which he crossed out so that the name would remain only Arena.
+When he received the one from Arena Hash, everyone agreed on the name.
+When Patricio sent the first cassette tape to the radio station, Doble Nueve, he did not like the word Hash, and he crossed out so that the name would remain only Arena.
 But the radio loved what was on the cross-out and announced them as Arena Hash.

-In their beginnings, the band started doing garage rock and recorded a hard rock song titled Difamación.
+In their beginnings, the band started doing garage rock and recorded a hard rock song titled "Difamación".
 This song was broadcast solely and exclusively by Doble Nueve 99.1 FM, and even appeared in its weekly ranking in the last quarter of 1985, being its first single at that time, despite not having the support of a record label at that time.
 Curiously, this song is not included in any album, but thanks to it they had started their path to popularity.

-In 1987 there was a change in the group with the departure of Álex Kornhuber for personal reasons and the entry of Christian Meier on keyboard, already in January 1988.
+In 1987, there was a change in the group with the departure of Álex Kornhuber for personal reasons and the entry of Christian Meier on keyboard, already in January 1988.
+Christian Meier explained that the band came to the door of his home, hearing that he played keyboard, and asked him to join The band to which he accepted.
 The band would be made up of Pedro Suárez-Vértiz on vocals and guitar, his brother Patricio Suárez-Vértiz on bass, Arturo Pomar Jr. on drums and Christian Meier on keyboard.